-If you are subject to timeslot time usage restrictions, the system will enforce them and prevent you from signing up a participant in the timeslot if that would result in exceeding your timeslot usage limit.

-If you are doing a manual sign-up for a two-part study, you must do a manual sign-up for each part separately.
+If you are subject to timeslot time usage restrictions, the system will enforce them and prevent you from signing up a participant in the timeslot if that results in exceeding your timeslot usage limit.
+If you are doing a manual sign-up for a multi-part study, you must do a manual sign-up for each part separately.
 The system will overlook the scheduling range restrictions as well.

-You cannot use the manual sign-up feature for online survey studies, because the sign-up for the study is integrated with the administration of the survey.
+You cannot use the manual sign-up feature for online survey studies because the sign-up for the study is integrated with the administration of the survey.

-The manual sign-up feature will not appear for a researcher if the study requires approval by the administrator and it has not yet been approved.
-This is to ensure sign-ups cannot occur for a study that has not yet been approved, since research should not take place prior to approval.
+The manual sign-up feature will not appear for a researcher if the study requires approval by the administrator, and it has not yet been approved.
+This is to ensure that sign-ups don't occur for a study that has not yet been approved, as research should not take place prior to approval.